lulf/lulf.github.io/_posts/2016-08-10-messaging-as-a-service.md

 ### Router

-The Apache Qpid Dispatch Router allows the service to scale by adding more of them using builtin kubernetes features.
-The router also hides the broker from the client so that the brokers can be scaled, moved, upgraded and changed without the client seeing.
+The Apache Qpid Dispatch Router allows the service to scale by adding more of them using openshift.
+The router also hides the broker from the client so that the brokers may be scaled, moved, upgraded and changed without the client noticing.

 ### Broker